 MTCF provides the ability to select a region of a highway by selecting mile markers along that highway.
 The information for these mile markers is based on the MDOT Mile Markers dataset from the Michigan GIS Open Data Portal.
 Usage of mile markers comes with several caveats:

 The Mile Marker dataset currently covers 22 highways in Michigan.
-In order for each of these highways to be used in MTCF, they must have (1) continuous consecutive markers and (2) be a divided highway (to select direction).
+In order for each of these highways to be used in MTCF, they must be a divided highway (to select direction).

 These highways may not have actual physical mile marker at every mile point.
-If there was a gap in sequential markers (ex: 1,2,5,6) then the missing markers (ex: 3,4) were approximated on a map and added.
+In some cases missing markers were approximated on a map based on the location of a marker on the opposite direction of the highway.